What is Passing off?

 - and isn't actually using that technology...

-it's a candidate for passing off.
+It's a candidate for a passing off claim.

-What is Misrepresentation in Passing Off?
+What is a Passing Off Misrepresentation?

 a misrepresentation by the defendant to the public (whether or not intentional) leading or likely to lead the public to believe that goods or services offered by him are the goods or services of the plaintiff